Victoria government logo

 Special circumstances can include:

-• medical emergencies;
+• medical emergencies

-• documentation incorrectly dated by either party;
+• documentation incorrectly dated by either party

-• incorrect legal or representative advice; or
+• incorrect legal or representative advice

 • written decisions not provided in a timely manner.